gaurvjaiswal/web-demo/README.md

 # web-demo
-This is a demo for Git and Github user
+This is a demo for Git and Github  class.